Trump: Ask Gen. Kelly if Obama called when his son died

-WASHINGTON — President Donald Trump on Tuesday defended his false claim that former President Barack Obama didn't call the families of soldiers killed in action by alluding to former Gen. John Kelly's son, a Marine who died in Afghanistan.
+WASHINGTON — President Donald Trump on Tuesday defended his false claim that his predecessor didn't call the families of soldiers killed in action by alluding to former Gen. John Kelly's son, a Marine who died in Afghanistan.

 "You could ask General Kelly, did he get a call from Obama?"
 Trump said in a radio interview with Fox News' Brian Kilmeade.